yuejunfeng0909/CS2113T_tp/docs/UserGuide.md

 ## Usage

-Lets first get to know the following icons which may appear many times in this user guide
+Let's first get to know the following icons which may appear many times in this user guide

 1. :warning: - warns users that failure to follow this instruction may cause invalid inputs
 2. :information_source: - lets users know about useful information to run the commands